 Interpretation of Literature

-As the previous period page noted, competition in interpretive reading originated on The Hill alongside oratory and debate, but not inter-collegially, and not for long.
-Instead, the focus was in teaching of elocution or interpretative reading, with courses in oratory and elocution–later public speaking and interpretative reading.
-As an example, the summer term preceding the 1922-23 school year, brought Clara Janouch to teach a course in precisely the latter combination.
-These sources offer us our fullest explanation of interpretation curriculum and its purpose.3
+As the previous decadal page noted, competition in interpretive reading originated on The Hill alongside oratory and debate, but not inter-collegially, and not for long.
+Instead of competing, the focus was teaching elocution or interpretative reading.
+As an example, the summer term preceding the 1922-23 school year brought Clara Janouch to teach a course in precisely the latter combination.3

 Collegiate competition’s relation to high school

 Collegiate forensic competition did not, of course, exist in a vacuum.
 Competition at the high school level was much more active, due perhaps to the much larger number of students in that age range, enabling inter-school competition without necessitating such long trips.
 As noted in the previous decadal page, students of Western’s training school and of Ogden’s Preparatory class were part of this firmament: high school students.
-The Kentucky High School Speech League did not yet exist in this period.
-Instead, Kentucky secondary education students competed in the Kentucky Interscholastic League and Kentucky High School Music Festival, and the State Oratorical Contest.
-The former offered declamation, solo acting, and quite a bit of vocal and instrumental music competition, along with academic testing and essay competition.
+Kentucky began its high school state tournaments in May 1921, offering debate and essay writing, and later adding oratory, declamation, and then interpretive reading.
 These archives do not significantly explore high school competition, so its effect on collegiate competition remains murky.
-This author does get the impression, though, that collegiate students may have considered competition in oratory and interpretation of literature to be of educational value only to younger people, and that the collegiate mind was best challenged by debate.

 School mergers and name changes